-Pro's take on Microfinance & Women as borrower: Nagarajan M
+Pro's talk on Microfinance & Women as borrower: Nagarajan M

 calendarApril 3, 2023

-Pro's take on Microfinance & Women as borrower: Nagarajan M
+Pro's talk on Microfinance & Women as borrower: Nagarajan M

 In this interview with Mr. Nagarajan M. founder of Velicham Finance & Bharathi Women Development Centre, we trace his 3 decades-long journey while exploring the potential and challenges of the microfinance sector.